 Dr. Janice Ying is a board certified orthopedic physical therapist and the founder of Opus Physical Therapy and Performance based in Los Angeles, CA. Prior to her career in physical therapy, she received her degree in Piano Performance and Music Education from Pepperdine University with an emphasis in Violin Performance.
 She received her Doctor of Physical Therapy degree from the University of Southern California and has been practicing for over a decade.
-She is internationally recognized as an expert in the field of Performing Arts Medicine, particularly with developing injury prevention and rehabilitation strategies for instrumental musicians.
-Dr. Ying has recently been awarded the 2021 Emerging Leader Award by the American Physical Therapy Association for her contributions towards advancing the field of Performing Arts Medicine in Physical Therapy at the University of Southern California and abroad.
+She is internationally recognized as an expert in Performing Arts Medicine, particularly with developing injury prevention and rehabilitation strategies for instrumental musicians.
+Dr. Ying has recently been awarded the 2021 Emerging Leader Award by the American Physical Therapy Association for her contributions towards advancing the field of Performing Arts Medicine in Physical Therapy.
+She currently serves as Adjunct Instructor of Clinical Physical Therapy at the University of Southern California and is a frequent guest lecturer throughout the US and abroad.

-Nathaniel Zeisler, DMA, Dean for Community Initiatives; Chair, Center for Innovation and Community Impact

-Nathaniel Zeisler is passionate about supporting and developing the careers of artists and artistically minded entrepreneurs.
+Nathaniel Zeisler, DMA, Dean for Community Initiatives; Chair, Center for Innovation and Community Impact Nathaniel Zeisler is passionate about supporting and developing the careers of artists and artistically minded entrepreneurs.
 Serving as the Director of Community Engagement at the Colburn School, Dr. Zeisler is working to build a program that offers a menu of services and training to world-class artists who seek sustainable careers through engagement activities in Southern California.
 In 2004, he founded the Envision Chamber Consort, an organization dedicated to presenting music as a form of contemporary communication.
 Continuing to pursue connections between the business and arts communities, Dr. Zeisler co-founded and led Arts Enterprise, an organization that helps students find sustainable careers in their chosen field.
 Additionally, Dr. Zeisler served as Assistant Professor of Bassoon at Bowling Green State University in Ohio, where he also was part of the Business School's Entrepreneurship Program.
 As a musician, he served as Principal Bassoon of the Ann Arbor Symphony and performed as Second Bassoon with the Michigan Opera Theatre in Detroit.
 Dr. Zeisler earned his Master of Music and his Doctor of Musical Arts degrees in Bassoon Performance from the University of Michigan, and his Bachelor of Music degree in Choral and Instrumental Education from Old Dominion University in Norfolk, Virginia.